JellyProtocol/JellyContracts/README.md

 # JellyContracts

-A smart contract framework for distributing token rewards.
+A smart contract framework for token rewards.

 ### Documentation